Letters sent through snail mail are the classic way to get in touch with and acknowledge donors.

 Improved Donor Relationships

-Every time they’re making a donation, your donors are putting their faith and trust in your organization.
+Every time they make a donation, your donors are putting their faith and trust in your organization.
 It’s important to cultivate these relationships to keep them thriving.

 Saying thanks is one of the easiest ways to reach out to your donors and make them feel appreciated.